Accessing API Documentation

 - Security button: Specify values required by any policies associated with the API.
 For example, for OAuth, you'll need to provide client credentials to identify the app.
 These are the same config settings used in Test Client.
 For detailed instructions, see Test Client: Security Settings.

 The image below shows an example of the detailed view of the generated API documentation for the Swagger Petstore API, if you click one operation.

 How do I use the generated API documentation?

 In the generated API documentation, you can click around to see what operations the API offers, what values it supports, and in general how it works.
 You can send actual messages and receive responses.

-Unless the API supports anonymous access, you'll first need to click the two buttons at the top right, first Security and then Config, to specify values to identify with the API.
+Unless the API supports anonymous access, you'll first need to click the two buttons at the top right, first Setup and then Security, to specify values to identify with the API.

 Once that's done, you can try out the operations.

 The example below, for a partial implementation of the Swagger Petshop API, gives the exact steps you'll need to take to get a successful response.
 This is just one scenario.
 Each API is different.

 To get a successful response for this API, you'd need to complete the following steps:

 - Click Setup, specify your app, and click Save.
 For detailed instructions, see Test Client: Setup (Authentication Settings).